Adjustments and support available through the OU and DSA

 Each module has its own website that will help you to plan and organise your study and provides access to support from your tutor and fellow students.
 You can also use our vast library online.

-- A student who is hard of hearing may benefit from a room loop or personal radio aid which amplifies sound in a tutorial or other group situation.
+- A room loop or personal radio aid to amplify sound in a tutorial or other group situation if you are hard of hearing.

 You should complete the Disability Support form as soon as possible to arrange support from the OU.
 An adviser will contact you within ten working days to discuss your needs.
 Read more about the process in Timescale for getting disability support.